About HCA

 Since the beginning, the Hill Country Alliance’s primary activity has been to reach out to inform citizens about current issues relating to growth and development in the Texas Hill Country.
 As our region has experienced growing pains, we’ve been able to help individuals and community groups by sharing resources and information.
 We host community meetings about current issues and participate in many regional planning activities.
 More than just leading the conversation, HCA is inspiring action.
 Our four program areas are how we maintain strategic focus and align our work within the region.

-In addition to our work as a standalone organization, HCA has stepped up to serve as the backbone organization for the Texas Hill Country Conservation Network (THCCN/the Network), a coalition of organizations and agencies that have come together to advance shared goals for conservation of the Texas Hill Country.
+IIn addition to our work as a standalone organization, the Hill Country Alliance serves as the convener and fiscal sponsor of the Texas Hill Country Conservation Network, a broad coalition of organizations and agencies who have come together to advance shared goals for conservation of the region.
+Learn more about the Network at OurTXHillCountry.org

 hidden